Abhishek-Devkatte/SaaS-Customer-Churn-Retention-Intelligence/README.md

 The project transforms raw customer data into actionable retention intelligence by combining:

-* 🗄️ SQL-based business analysis
+- 🗄️ SQL-based business analysis
-* 🐍 Python data analysis and feature engineering
+- 🐍 Python data analysis and feature engineering
-* 🤖 Machine learning-based churn prediction
+- 🤖 Machine learning-based churn prediction
-* 🧠 SHAP-based model explainability
+- 🧠 SHAP-based model explainability
-* 📊 Power BI business intelligence dashboards
+- 📊 Power BI business intelligence dashboards
-* 🎯 Customer risk segmentation and retention recommendations
+- 🎯 Customer risk segmentation and retention recommendations

-The primary objective is to help a SaaS business understand **which customers are likely to churn, why they are at risk, how much recurring revenue is exposed, and what action can be considered to improve retention.**
+The primary objective is to help a SaaS business understand **which customers are likely to churn, why they are at risk, how much recurring revenue is associated with churned customers, and what retention action can be considered.**

 ---